AlexWlkr/AlexWlkr/README.md

 🛠️ Currently working with: HTML, CSS, JavaScript, React, Node.js
 📍 Based in Baltimore, MD
-🌱 Learning every day — one commit at a time
+🌱 Learning every day.
+One commit at a time
 <!---
 AlexWlkr/AlexWlkr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.